-But throughout all the years of fantasy and magic in cinema history, who were the best witches and wizards?
+But throughout all the years of fantasy and magic in cinema history, who were the best witches and wizards in movies?
 Here are our picks!

 However, the person she finds is a wizard who's wise, powerful, and quite vain.
 She isn't allowed to tell him of her curse, but he senses it anyway—and he guides her through the film, knowing that the more she falls in love with him, the more she's turned young again.

 His excessive use of magic, to the point where he struggles to return to human form, marks Howl as a reckless wizard.
 However, he's one who—like Sophie—needs to find his heart.

 6. Albus Dumbledore in Harry Potter Universe (2001–2011)

 Albus Dumbledore is the ultimate headmaster.
 He's a wizard imbued with profound wisdom, who has the loyal support of (most of) his staff, and he guides his pupils through the hardest times with compassion.

 Dumbledore and Harry have many grand adventures together, with Dumbledore often trying to keep Harry from danger, all while knowing that he's leading him to his death.
 However, in true all-knowing wizard fashion, Dumbledore also knows that Harry will have the chance to live again.

 As kind-hearted old wizards go, Albus Dumbledore is the one you'd want watching over you.
 His power is no match for his keen ability to read the people around him, and because of that, Dumbledore somehow knows the future before anybody else does.

 5. Glinda the Good Witch in The Wizard of Oz (1939)